fabschurt/ansible-role-ubuntu-base/README.md

 * `needed_packages`: a collection of packages that have to be present on the system
 * `unneeded_packages`: a collection of packages that have to be absent from the system
 * `needed_locales`: a collection of locales that have to be present on the system
-* `unneeded_paths`: a collection of directory/file paths that have to be absent from the system (careful with that)
 * `postmaster_redirect_address`: an e-mail address where postmaster/root e-mails
   will be redirected to